Keeys-App/keeysapp/docs/obsidian/Error Handling Best Practices.md

 - ✅ `LoginForm.tsx`
 - ✅ `RegisterForm.tsx`

-Используйте их как reference при создании новых компонентов.
+Use them as reference when creating new components.

-## Тестирование
+## Testing

-При тестировании проверяйте:
+When testing check:

-1. **Отключите бэкенд** - должно показываться "Unable to connect to server"
+1. **Disconnect backend** - should show "Unable to connect to server"
-2. **Невалидные данные** - должны показываться понятные сообщения
+2. **Invalid data** - should show understandable messages
-3. **Ошибки БД** - НЕ должны показываться технические детали
+3. **DB errors** - should NOT show technical details
-4. **GraphQL ошибки** - должны быть обработаны и показаны user-friendly
+4. **GraphQL errors** - should be handled and shown user-friendly

-## Дополнительная безопасность
+## Additional Security

 ### Apollo Client errorLink

-В `lib/apollo.ts` настроен errorLink, который:
+In `lib/apollo.ts` errorLink is configured to:

-1. Автоматически ловит ошибки аутентификации
+1. Automatically catch authentication errors
-2. Очищает токены при 401/403
+2. Clear tokens on 401/403
-3. Редиректит на страницу логина
+3. Redirect to login page

-Это дополнительный уровень защиты, но **НЕ заменяет** обработку в компонентах!
+This is additional protection layer, but **DOES NOT replace** component-level handling!

-## Контрольный список
+## Checklist

-- [ ] Все mutations используют `getUserFriendlyErrorMessage` в `onError`
+- [ ] All mutations use `getUserFriendlyErrorMessage` in `onError`
-- [ ] Все try-catch блоки обрабатывают ошибки через `getUserFriendlyErrorMessage`
+- [ ] All try-catch blocks handle errors via `getUserFriendlyErrorMessage`
-- [ ] Технические ошибки логируются через `console.error` для разработки
+- [ ] Technical errors logged via `console.error` for development
-- [ ] Пользователь видит только понятные сообщения
+- [ ] User sees only understandable messages
-- [ ] Нет прямого использования `error.message` в toast/alert
+- [ ] No direct usage of `error.message` in toast/alert
-- [ ] Бэкенд не отдает технические детали в сообщениях об ошибках
+- [ ] Backend doesn't return technical details in error messages

 ---

-**Помните:** Каждая техническая ошибка, показанная пользователю - это:
+**Remember:** Every technical error shown to user is:
-1. **Вектор атаки** для хакеров
+1. **Attack vector** for hackers
-2. **Плохой UX** для пользователей
+2. **Poor UX** for users
-3. **Потенциальная утечка данных**
+3. **Potential data leak**

-Всегда обрабатывайте ошибки правильно!
+Always handle errors correctly!